-- Affiliates of the entity; - Entities for which investments in their equity securities is typically accounted for under the equity method by the investing entity; - · Trusts for the benefit of employees; - Principal owners of the entity and members of their immediate families; - Management of the entity and members of their immediate families; - Other parties that can significantly influence the management or operating policies of the transacting parties and can significantly influence the other to an extent that one or more of the transacting parties might be prevented from fully pursuing its own separate interests.
+- Affiliates of the entity; - Entities for which investments in their equity securities is typically accounted for under the equity method by the investing entity; - Trusts for the benefit of employees; - Principal owners of the entity and members of their immediate families; - · Management of the entity and members of their immediate families; or - Other parties that can significantly influence the management or operating policies of the transacting parties and can significantly influence the other to an extent that one or more of the transacting parties might be prevented from fully pursuing its own separate interests.

 The Company previously entered into a consulting agreement with van den Boom & Associates, LLC (van den Boom & Associates), a professional services firm contracted to provide resources to assist with day-to-day accounting functions.
 Services provided under the agreement with van den Boom & Associates are billed at hourly rates.
 On April 16, 2021, Ms. van den Boom, the managing partner of van den Boom & Associates, entered into an employment agreement with the Company whereby she became its Chief Financial Officer.
 Van den Boom & Associates is considered a related party under FASB ASC 850 from the point in which Ms. van den Boom became a Company officer.
-For the three months ended March 31, 2022, van den Boom & Associates rendered contracted services totaling approximately \$0.2 million.
+For the three and nine months ended September 30, 2022, van den Boom & Associates rendered contracted services totaling approximately \$0.2 million and \$0.6 million, respectively.